 A collision occurs when two objects come in direct contact.
 It is the event in which two or more bodies exert forces on each other in about a relatively short time.
-There are two types of collisions namely :
+There are two types of collisions, namely:

 An elastic collision is one where there is no net loss in kinetic energy in the system due to the collision.

 An inelastic collision is a type of collision where this is a loss of kinetic energy.
 The lost kinetic energy is transformed into thermal energy, sound energy, and material deformation.

 What Is an Elastic Collision?

 When two bodies collide but there is no loss in the overall kinetic energy, it is called a perfectly elastic collision.

 Basically in the case of elastic collision, the kinetic energy before and after the collision remains the same and is not converted to any other form of energy.

 It can be either one-dimensional or two-dimensional.
 In the real world, perfectly elastic collision is impossible because there is bound to be some energy conversion, however small.

 However, though there is no change in the linear momentum of the whole system, there is a change in the individual momenta of the involved components, which are equal and opposite in magnitude and cancel each other out and the initial energy is conserved.